amnonpaz/meta-mrobot/Readme.md

 As noted in `meta-raspberrypi`, enabling UART on the RPI-0-W causes performance issues.
 If UART is not needed, it is recommended to remove this flag.

 ### Commercial license
-Accepting "commercial" licenses is required for allowing installation of gstreamer ugly plugings.
-If this package is not used, then `commercial` can be removed from the accepted list.
+Accepting "commercial" licenses is required for allowing installation of gstreamer libav & ugly plugings.
+If these plugins packages are not used, then `commercial` can be removed from the accepted list.